googleforgames/quilkin/xds/README.md

       The following annotations are currently supported:
       - **quilkin.dev/debug-packets**: If set to the value `true`, then a `Debug` filter will be added to the filter chain, causing all packets will be logged.
+      - **quilkin.dev/routing-token-suffix-size**: Sets the size (in number of bytes) of routing tokens appended to packets.
+Extracted tokens will matched against available endpoints in order to figure out where to send the associated packet.
+        Note that the token is stripped off the packet.
+This annotation cannot be provided together with `quilkin.dev/routing-token-prefix-size`.
+      - **quilkin.dev/routing-token-prefix-size**: Works exactly the same as `quilkin.dev/routing-token-prefix-size`
+        with the difference that the token is a prefix on the packet rather than a suffix.

    As an example, the following runs the server against a cluster (using default kubeconfig configuration) where Quilkin pods run in the `quilkin` namespace and game-server pods run in the `gameservers` namespace: